cmglezpdev/cmglezpdev/README.md

 <hr>

-- 👨🏻‍💻 I’m currently a first year Computer Science student.
+- 👨🏻‍💻 I’m currently a second year Computer Science student.
 - 🏫 I study at the Faculty of Mathematics and Computing of the University of Havana, Cuba.
 - 😄 I'm interested in the world of software development and machine learning.